 If you manage an ensemble, professionally or academically, make the dress code safe and inclusive.
 Avoid associating specific attire with different genders, and offer an all-black alternative to skirts and tuxes.

-If you’re able, buy recordings and scores from trans composers and performers, rather than (legal) streaming.
+If you’re able, buy recordings and scores from trans composers and performers, rather than (legal) streaming or downloads.